 If you missed your court date for either a criminal or traffic citation, you are in failure to appear status (FTA).
 When this happens, it is your responsibility to clear up any bench warrant or FTA license suspension issued by the Atlanta Municipal Court.
-Typically, you are required to schedule an appearance in front of a judge at a failure to appear hearing.
+Typically, you must schedule an appearance in front of a judge to have the FTA lifted.

 How Do I Schedule an FTA Hearing in Atlanta Municipal Court?

 Scheduling a Failure to Appear hearing is something you will have to do on your own because the court does not automatically do this for you.
 You will need to contact Atlanta Municipal Court at (404) 658-6940 to get on the calendar.

 They have a great online system where you should be able to search your ticket by citation number, case number, or name.
 Once you find your case online, you will be able to check if you have an upcoming court date or whether it is still in FTA status.

 What Fees Will I have to Pay for Failure to Appear in Atlanta Municipal Court?

 The judge may require you to pay your FTA penalty before your court appearance.
 Typically, this is a $100.00 fee, however, the Judge may waive that fee.
 Whenever possible, try to have funds available to pay fines before scheduling your FTA hearing.

 Should I Hire an Attorney for an FTA Case in Atlanta?

 Missing traffic court and the cascade of consequences can be scary, and many people decide to hire an attorney to handle the FTA and traffic ticket.
 But, you can likely resolve your case without legal representation when you know the basics of how the Atlanta Municipal Court works.